googleapis/gax-java/README.md

 This repository contains the following java packages.

-- `com.google.api.gax.bundling` - Contains general-purpose bundling logic.
+- `com.google.api.gax.batching` - Contains general-purpose batching logic.
 - `com.google.api.gax.core` - Contains core interfaces and classes that are not specific to grpc and could be used in other contexts.
-- `com.google.api.gax.grpc` - Contains classes that provide functionality on top of gRPC calls, such as retry, paged list iteration, request bundling, and polling of long-running operations.
+- `com.google.api.gax.grpc` - Contains classes that provide functionality on top of gRPC calls, such as retry, paged list iteration, request batching, and polling of long-running operations.
 - `com.google.api.gax.protobuf` - Contains classes that provide functionality on
   top of protocol buffers.
 This includes things like expressions (to evaluate